rlhk/logseq-url-plus/doc/dev-notes.md

 In the Logseq App

 - Enable developer mode in Logseq
-- Click "Load unpacked plugin" and open the ./dist folder
+- Click "Load unpacked plugin" and open the root folder of this project which contains the `package.json` and `dist` folder.
+Logseq plugin system requires entry `package.json` even in dev mode
 - To open Logseq console for debugging, use Chrome's default hotkey.
 E.g. `Option Command + i` on MacOS.
 For more information, see https://www.electronjs.org/docs/latest/tutorial/application-debugging

 #### Editor Setup